canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/find-ubuntu-images.rst

 * `Standard` and `minimal` server images are available for both `amd64` and `arm64`.
 * `Daily` (untested) and `release` versions of the images are published regularly.

+All images mentioned below are also available in `AWS Outposts <https://aws.amazon.com/outposts/>`_.

 Finding images with SSM
 -----------------------